History of McCook, Red Willow County

 The historic Carnegie Library comprises a portion of the Museum complex.
 Built in the style of the Spanish Colonial Revival, the library was constructed with a grant from the Andrew Carnegie Foundation, opened to the public in 1908 and served in that capacity for over 60 years.
 It continues to serve as a place of education with its archives of scrapbooks, yearbooks, and a wealth of genealogical resources.

-Open Tuesday through Saturday from 1 to 5 p.m., (308) 345-3661.
+Open Tuesday through Friday from 1 to 5 p.m., Saturday 11 a.m. to 3 p.m. and Closed Sunday.
+(308) 345-3661.

 Heritage Square Historical Walking Tour